curious-builder76/dtypes/README.md

 # WARNING: DO NOT USE THIS LIBRARY, SOME SERIOUS ISSUES HAVE BEEN FOUND IN `ndarray` AND SOME OTHER FILES.
 # FIXES WON'T APPEAR ANY SOONER.
-THANK YOU;
+THANK YOU FOR YOUR PATIENCE;

 # A collection of simple data structures.